beefyfinance/beefy-v2/src/features/data/README.md

   ui uses it to tell user if he needs to allow more token
 - What is boost.tokenDecimals in vault.tsx?
   it's the vault token
+- Boost.isMooStaked: is this always "true"?
+  this is the boolean that tells us if the thing is a boost or a vault when both are in the same list, got it